 Bovine collagen is collagen from a bovine (cow) source.
 [See collagen]

-Ceramosides® is a proprietary, highly concentrated, gluten-free phytoceramide extract from wheat (Triticum vulgare) that may be consumed as a dietary supplement or applied topically for improving skin hydration.* The unique process involved in making Ceramosides® concentrates the skin-friendly lipids, eliminating the gluten-containing proteins, resulting in a gluten-free phytoceramide extract.* Ceramosides is a trademark of E.P.I.
+Ceramosides® is a proprietary, highly concentrated, gluten-free phytoceramide extract from wheat (Triticum vulgare) that may be consumed as a dietary supplement or applied topically for improving skin hydration.* The unique process involved in making Ceramosides® concentrates the skin-friendly lipids, eliminating the gluten-containing proteins, resulting in a gluten-free phytoceramide extract.
+Ceramides are skin-critical lipids known to decrease with age.
+This unique beauty bioactive is essential for skin barrier structure, function and homeostasis.
+Ceramosides® have been clinically shown to reduce dryness and wrinkles, while significantly improving skin hydration, elasticity, and smoothness.* Ceramosides® is a registered trademark of E.P.I.
 France.

 Carotenoids are a class of phytonutrients found in the cells of plants, algae, and bacteria, that have a range of color from bright yellow to deep red pigments.
 Carotenoids help these organisms absorb light energy for use in photosynthesis.
 When consumed by humans, carotenoids serve as important antioxidants, helping protect the body’s cells from free radical damage.*